ICkesav/demo-repo/README.md

-# demo-repo
+# Demo
-for learning and doing practicals
+Some Description of git